Why are there so many dead bees on the ground

 5. Due to environmental effects.

-6. During defending the colony from predators.
+6. While defending the colony from predators.

 The death of bees won’t happen in a particular location on a regular basis.
-So, if you see a huge number of bees on the ground around your beehive repeatedly it’s not normal.
+So, if you see a huge number of bees on the ground around your beehive repeatedly, it’s not normal.

-Your bees probably having a tough time and you have to do something for them.
-But if you see a handful amount of bees around your hive it’s not a fact to be worried about.
+But if you see a handful of bees around your hive, it’s not a fact to be worried about.

 Why Are There So Many Dead Bees On The Ground